AdreonVonHinten/fchat-log-merger/README.md

 python test_db_integrity.py -s <source_path> -a <account> -c <conversation>
 ```

-Or use the VS Code launch configuration "Test DB Integrity".
+## Future Features

+- Support F-Chat HTML Exports as Input
+- Allow merged logs to be exported as HTML and Markdown
+- More Search Functionalities
+- Mobile Support (F-Chat for Android)

 ## Contributing

-1. Fork the repository
+1. Fork the repository and enhance on the Code
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request
+2. Help me by testing and reporting issues
+3. Leave a comment 💕

 ## License